trumans/treehouse-rest-api-sql-course-manager/README.md

   * Status 400 is returned
   * Response body contains an array named "errors" containing strings describing the validation errors

+**PUT /api/courses/:id**

+Update an existing course
+* User authentication is required
+* The request body is validated:
+  * title and description are required and not null
+  * the currently authenticated user must match course userId
+* When request body validation **passes**:
+  * A user record is updated
+  * If estimatedTime or materialsNeeded are **not** included in the request body they are updated to null
+  * Status 204 is returned
+  * Response body returns no content
+* When request body validatation **fails**:
+  * Status 400 is returned
+  * Response body contains an array named "errors" containing strings describing the validation errors

 # Extra Credit
 On the POST /api/users route additional validations are done on the email address
 * it is a valid email format
 * it is not already on another user record

+On the PUT /api/courses route the currently authenticated user id must match the course's owner (userId).

 # Project Structure